Nangineni33/assignment2-nangineni/README.md

 |Spain|It has famous places to have have a trip|10 days|
 |Switerland|the beautiful view can be in a Switerland to have pictures|30 days|
 |Netherlands|coolest place to have peace and quiet|50 days|

 ------------------
+## Favorite Quotes
+> It is never too late to be what you might have been. – *George Eliot*

+> Pain is inevitable.
+Suffering is optional. – *Haruki Murakami*